Visper22/Sleep-Disorders-Datasets/README.md

 The MIT-BIH Polysomnographic Database is contains over 80 hours of polysomnographic records, collected from patients at the Boston's Beth Israel Hospital Sleep Laboratory for chronic obstructive sleep apnea syndrome (OSA) evaluation and to test the effects of CPAP (continuous positive airway pressure).
 Records vary beatween four-, six-, and seven-channel record and include automatic (with corrections) beat annotations on the ECG and sleep stages and apnea events annotations each 30 s.
 This database was disignd for researchers studying clinical physiology or non-linear dynamics during sleep apnea, engineers developing algorithms for PSG data analysis, and students learning about sleep physiology.
 In literature it has been used for detectionn and classification tasks, including general apnea event detection [(Fatimah et al. 2020)](https://www.sciencedirect.com/science/article/pii/S1746809420301610), OSA event analysis [(Taghizadegan et al. 2021)](https://doi.org/10.1016/j.mehy.2021.110659), sleep stage classification [(Isa et al. 2012)](https://doi.org/10.1016/j.proeng.2012.07.259), [(Otomo et al. 2019)](https://doi.org/10.1016/j.procs.2019.08.173), drowsiness detection in sleep stage 1 [(Belakhdar et al. 2018)](https://doi.org/10.1016/j.micpro.2018.02.004), and heart rate estimation  [Rankawat & Dubey 2017)](https://doi.org/10.1016/j.bspc.2016.12.004).

-- 18 PSG records from 16 subjects
+- 18 PSG records from 16 subjects.
-- 12 bits, 250 Hz
+- 12 bits, 250 Hz.
-- All recordings include an ECG signal, an blood pressure signal (measured using a catheter), an EEG signal (C4-A1, O2-A1 or C3-O1), and a respiration signal (airflow, abdominal or thoracic effort)
+- All recordings include an ECG signal, an blood pressure signal (measured using a catheter), an EEG signal (C4-A1, O2-A1 or C3-O1), and a respiration signal (airflow, abdominal or thoracic effort).
 - The six- and seven-channel recordings also include a respiratory effort signal derived by inductance plethysmography; some include an EOG signal and an EMG signal (chin), and the remainder include a cardiac stroke volume signal and Spo2 signal (earlobe).

 ### Files